 This commits Avon and our sister brands to:

-- Have fully traced and/or certified supply chains for six high-risk raw materials (palm, mica, soy, cocoa, ethanol and cotton) by 2025.
+- Have fully traced and/or certified supply chains for six high-risk raw materials (palm, mica, soy, cocoa, ethanol, and cotton) by 2025 – in progress

 It also incorporates specific, measurable targets in how we treat our employees and our wider networks.
-These include pay equity and paying all employees globally at least a living wage by 2023, increasing senior-level representation of under-represented groups by 2025, and zero tolerance of any human rights infringements in our supply chains.
+These include pay equity and paying all employees globally at least a living wage by 2023, which we achieved early in 2022, with all our employees being paid at least the living wage for their region .
+We are also aiming to increase senior-level representation of under-represented groups by 2025, and zero tolerance of any human rights infringements in our supply chains.

 The Natura &Co Global Supplier Code of Conduct

-All new Avon suppliers must commit to this code of conduct before we start a commercial relationship with them.
+All new Avon suppliers must commit to our code of conduct before we enter a commercial relationship with them.
 This group-wide policy is based on the same internationally recognised standards and frameworks as Commitment to Life, as well as the UN Universal Declaration of Human Rights, the UN Global Compact, and the Ethical Trading Initiative (ETI) Base Code.